 - Jewelry: If you do wear jewelry, avoid showy or distracting pieces.
 Keep them small and neat.

 - Perfume: You never know if your interviewer would be allergic to some smell or chemical, and you would not only be losing out on it but may also inadvertently be responsible for some embarrassing situation.
 So avoid using strong-smelling aftershave, shampoos, creams or deodorants.
 Keep your mouth smelling fresh, but then don’t walk in chewing a mouth-freshener.

 - Pay attention to your handshake: This is the next thing you do after walking in, and remember that you can spoil everything that would be proceeding with a mismanaged handshake.
 Whether male or female, you don’t want to appear cold with a half-hearted, limp handshake.
 At the same time, you don’t want to make your interviewer uncomfortable in a clingy, vice-like grip.
 Practice till you get it correct before going for the interview.

 Yes, a nursing interview may not always be easy.
-But a cool head and a calm demeanour can take care of half the job while solving sudden problems.
+But a cool head and a calm demeanor can take care of half the job while solving sudden problems.
 Understand that there is not much room for pretension.
-All you need to do is to be in control, and practising with test nursing programs interview questions before the mirror and thinking out possible scenarios can go a long way in helping you clinch that seat in the nursing school of your dreams.
+All you need to do is to be in control, and practicing with test nursing programs interview questions before the mirror and thinking out possible scenarios can go a long way in helping you clinch that seat in the nursing school of your dreams.
 All the best!